'Bad Boys' sequel shuts down parts of Miami's Brickell neighborhood

-MIAMI - Crews filming scenes for the upcoming "Bad Boys" sequel shut down parts of Miami's Brickell neighborhood Sunday, causing traffic delays.
+MIAMI - A production team filming scenes for the upcoming "Bad Boys" sequel shut down parts of Miami's Brickell neighborhood Sunday, causing traffic delays.

 Film crews were seen Sunday morning preparing a blue Porsche for a chase scene along Southwest Eight Street.
 Police cars flanked the area as crews adjusted lighting and cameras.